 Pramana: Fine-Tuning LLMs for Epistemic Reasoning

 Pramana is a novel approach to fine-tune large language models for epistemic reasoning.
-It aims to address the epistemic gap in AI, where models struggle to ground claims in traceable evidence.
+It aims to address the epistemic gap in AI, where models struggle with systematic reasoning and often produce unfounded claims.